 GUARANTY OF LEASE

-This GUARANTY OF LEASE (the “Guaranty”), dated ______________, is entered into by ________________________ (“Guarantor”) in favor of _____________________________ (together with its successors and assigns, “Landlord”), in consideration of Landlord's execution of that certain Standard Lease Agreement, dated for reference purposes ___________________ (such Standard Lease Agreement, together with all exhibits thereto, including the Construction Work Letter attached as Exhibit C thereto, and any and all riders, addenda, schedules, amendments, renewals, extensions and modifications thereto, being collectively referred to as the “Lease”), between Landlord, as landlord, and ________________________________, as tenant (“Tenant”), and as an inducement to Landlord to execute the Lease and as a condition to Landlord's execution of the Lease, Guarantor hereby agrees for the benefit of Landlord and its successors and assigns as follows:
+This GUARANTY OF LEASE (the “Guaranty”), dated ______________, is entered into by John Carta (“Guarantor”) in favor of OPT Parkhill LLC (together with its successors and assigns, “Landlord”), in consideration of Landlord's execution of that certain Standard Lease Agreement, dated for reference purposes ___________________ (such Standard Lease Agreement, together with all exhibits thereto, including the Construction Work Letter attached as Exhibit C thereto, and any and all riders, addenda, schedules, amendments, renewals, extensions and modifications thereto, being collectively referred to as the “Lease”), between Landlord, as landlord, and TBD, as tenant (“Tenant”), and as an inducement to Landlord to execute the Lease and as a condition to Landlord's execution of the Lease, Guarantor hereby agrees for the benefit of Landlord and its successors and assigns as follows:

 1. Guaranty and Guaranteed Obligations.
 Guarantor hereby unconditionally and irrevocably (a) guarantees that all sums and amounts that become due or payable under the Lease (including all "Minimum Rent" and other amounts deemed to be, or otherwise payable as, rent or additional rent under the Lease), shall be promptly paid in full when due or payable and otherwise guarantees the due and punctual payment of all such sums and amounts, and (b) guarantees the due and punctual performance of all covenants, duties, obligations and other agreements of Tenant arising under or in connection with the Lease (the foregoing items described in subsections (a) and (b) above being collectively referred to as the "Guaranteed Obligations").
 Guarantor’s liability under this Guaranty is a guaranty of payment and performance of the Guaranteed Obligations and not of collection or collectability.
 This Guaranty is unconditional and is not contingent upon the occurrence of any event or satisfaction of any condition, and Guarantor’s liability under this Guaranty is not conditioned or contingent upon on the genuineness, validity, regularity or enforceability of the Lease.